VENKATARAMANA-BENDI/Wrap_Gift/README.md

 ### 🚀 Project Overview

-Cloak Gift enables users to **encrypt and decrypt messages** through a visually engaging interface.
+Wrap Gift enables users to **encrypt and decrypt messages** through a visually engaging interface.
 Messages are encoded using multiple encryption techniques and then embedded inside images for extra privacy.

 The result — a digital “gift box” that only the intended recipient can open.